nokotamustang/PersonalPortfolio/README.md

 I have worked on various projects, both personal and professional, and have gained a lot of experience in the field.

-These projects showcase my skills and expertise in software engineering and computer science.

 ## Stable diffusion generative image generation

 Learning generative image creation with stable diffusion with a focus on checkpoint merging, LORA integration, and advanced workflow concepts such as control-nets and upscaling.